Prosdino95/SOFTWARE-ENGINEERING-2/DD.rst

 * /v1/get_route_options
    * POST - provides the routing alternatives given a source and destination point
 * /v1/register_appointment
-   * POST - registers an appointment, if id is specified the appointment is modified
+   * POST - registers an appointment, if it is specified the appointment is modified
 * /v1/delete_appointment
    * POST - deletes the appointment